AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

           FindDistinctValue?index=2017-11-23T13:00:00Z&mode=Next

 The request has an index that matches the index of an existing event, but because
-a QiSearchMode of ``next`` was specified, the response contains the next event in the stream after the specified index:
+a SdsSearchMode of ``next`` was specified, the response contains the next event in the stream after the specified index:

 **Response body**